Hassan al-Amri

+Hassan al-Amri (حسن العمري; 1920 – 7 April 1989) was a Yemeni military officer and politician who served as the Prime Minister of the Yemen Arab Republic (North Yemen) for five terms between 1964 and 1971.
+He was popularly known as The General of Yemen for his role in the North Yemen Civil War.

+Early life and military career

 He was from the first batch to study in Iraq's War College in 1936.

-He participated in the revolution of 1948 against Imam Yahya, which failed and he was jailed 7 years in prison of Hajja in Yemen, and then participated in the 1962 revolution against Imam Ahmed.
+He participated in the Alwaziri coup in 1948 against Imam Yahya, which failed and he was jailed for 7 years in the Hajja prison in Yemen, and then participated in the North Yemen Civil War against the royalists led by Muhammad al Badr.

+Political career

 Al-Amri's first three terms were served under President Abdullah as-Sallal.
 The dates of these terms were: